-Recommendation: The appropriate billing determinants for rate setting are 370 ERCs and 10,078.2 thousand gallons (10,078.2 kgals) for the water system, and 356 ERCs and 7,452.4 kgals for the wastewater system.
-(Lingo, Fletcher)

-Staff Analysis: The utility's current rate structure is a flat (unmetered) rate structure.
+The appropriate billing determinants for rate setting are 370 ERCs and 10,078.2 thousand gallons (10,078.2 kgals) for the water system, and 356 ERCs and 7,452.4 kgals for the wastewater system.
+The Utility's current rate structure is a flat (unmetered) rate structure.
 Therefore, there is no historical data regarding customers' ERCs or consumption.
-As will be discussed in a subsequent issue, staff recommends that the rate structure be changed to the Base Facility Charge (BFC)/uniform gallonage charge rate structure.
-This change from an unmetered to a metered rate structure requires staff to calculate ERCs and consumption (billing determinants) for rate setting purposes.
+As discussed in the Rate Structure section below, we changed the rate structure to the Base Facility Charge (BFC)/uniform gallonage charge rate structure.
+This change from an unmetered to a metered rate structure requires us to calculate ERCs and consumption (billing determinants) for rate setting purposes.

-During the course of their fieldwork, staff auditors determined that the utility had installed 340 5/8" x 3/4" meters in order to meter its residential customers.
-In addition, the auditors determined that the utility continues to provide unmetered water and wastewater service to one irrigation system and two clubhouses, and the staff engineer has identified four other connections that are unmetered.
-In order to calculate recommended residential ERCs on a prospective basis, staff relied on information contained in the staff audit report, as well as information obtained from the staff engineer.
-The ERC data associated with the unmetered customers is based on the staff engineer's review of the service area.
-Staff's calculation of ERCs for rate setting for both the residential service (RS) and general service (GS) classes of service is set forth in the table below:
+During the course of their fieldwork, our staff auditors determined that the Utility had installed 340 5/8" x 3/4" meters to meter its residential customers.
+In addition, our auditors determined that the Utility continues to provide unmetered water and wastewater service to one irrigation system and two clubhouses, and our staff engineer identified four other connections that are unmetered.
+To calculate our recommended residential ERCs on a prospective basis, we relied on information contained in our staff's audit report, as well as information obtained from our staff engineer.
+The ERC data associated with the unmetered customers is based on our engineer's review of the service area.
+Our calculation of ERCs for rate setting for both the residential service (RS) and general service (GS) classes of service is set forth in the table below:

+TABLE 8-1

+CALCULATION OF ERCs FOR RATESETTING PURPOSES

-Customers Subdivision and Custome r Class Meter Size Water ERCs Wastewater ERCs
+Customers Subdivision and Customer Class Meter Size Water ERCs Wastewater ERCs

 187 Anglers Cove (AC) - RS 5/8" x 3/4" 187.0 187.0

 153 Anglers Cove West (ACW) - RS 5/8" x 3/4" 153.0 153.0

 1 AC clubhouse - GS (1) 2" 8.0 8.0

 1 AC clubhouse pool - GS (1) 3/4" 1.5

 1 AC clubhouse irrigation - GS (1) 3/4" 1.5

 1 ACW clubhouse - GS (1) 2" 8.0 8.0

 1 ACW clubhouse pool - GS (1) 3/4" 1.5

 1 ACW irrigation - GS (1) 3/4" 1.5

 1 Entrance irrigation - GS (1) 2" 8.0

 347 370.0 356.0